The Shastra of Macrometa - Download the eBook

 Conclusion

-In summary, microservices are an important approach to software development that can provide numerous benefits including greater flexibility, agility, resource optimization, and easier integration with other technologies.
+In summary, microservices can provide numerous benefits including greater flexibility, agility, resource optimization, and easier integration with other technologies.
 With their focus on small, independently deployable services, microservices can also provide advantages in data management and compliance.

 Platform